rosasalberto/automatic_translation_server/README.md

     ```
 | :warning: Please check the [troubleshooting section](#troubleshooting) if you get any problem installing or running the project |
 |---------------------------------------------------------------------------------------------------------------------------------|
-5. Download Language Detection (LID) model from the provided link: https://tinyurl.com/nllblid218e and add id to the '/weights' folder
+8. Download Language Detection (LID) model from the provided link: https://tinyurl.com/nllblid218e and add id to the '/weights' folder
-6. Download the NLLB model 'pytorch_model.bin' from https://drive.google.com/drive/folders/1PejK0WhWsY3RJ9c3zEowNzUpctoEfyTY?usp=share_link and add it to the '/hub/models--facebook--nllb-200-distilled-600M/snapshots/368f64e5d5437e922548864bc115edcaa97aed60' folder
-7. Configure the server by modifying the `config.py` file:
+9. Configure the server by modifying the `config.py` file:
    1. Modify `translation_langs` to include the languages you want to be able to translate, using the Flores200 language codes.
    2. Modify `lid_path` to the full path of the LID model.
    3. Modify `path_toxicity_data` to the full path to the toxicity vocab files.